-- - If in an on-campus residence hall, the residence life director will work in tandem with the campus health center or local health care partner to determine what practices and procedures should be in place.
-Plan Comissions for this scenario should include details for those practices and procedures to include arrangements for cleaning and disinfections; food service; and monitoring. "
+- should be in place.
+Plan submissions for this scenario should include details for those practices and procedures to include arrangements for cleaning and disinfections; food service; and monitoring. "

 If a student must isolate in the on-campus residence hall because returning home is not an option, EGSC will, subject to availability, provide a unit for the student to live in isolation during the period of illness or quarantine.
 EGSC will reserve a limited number of units for this purpose.
 The student's original unit will be deep cleaned per CDC guidelines.
 EGSC housing staff will deliver meals to the student using social distancing and conduct daily wellness check-ins with the student.
+See Housing Plan for more details.
+[Paragraph revised 07/05/2020.]

-See Housing o "If in an off-campus facility, describe where the student will go, what arrangements will need to be made with the off-campus facility, including expected cost (e.g. hotel, medical facility, etc.).
+"If in an off-campus facility describe where the student will go, what arrangements will need to be made with the off-campus facility, including expected cost (e.g. hotel, medical facility, etc.).
 Plan submissions for this scenario should include details for those practices and procedures to include arrangements for cleaning and disinfections; food service; and monitoring."